Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 SUBSCRIBE-XFR DSO request messages can be concatenated in a single TCP stream and packed efficiently into TCP segments.

+TODO: Only keep the previous sentence if a TCP use case is proposed and qualify that this is difficult with TLS.

 If accepted, the subscription will stay in effect until the client cancels the subscription using UNSUBSCRIBE-XFR or until the DSO session between the client and the server is closed.